DavidHJR97/bank-account-app/README.md

 I created a web based bank application.
 The user can create an account, login in and start using the bank account.
 The user will have the option to deposit or withdraw money to their savings and checking account.
 All the transactions will be displayed.
 I used PHP, HTML, CSS, Bootstrap and MySQL to complete this project.
+I also used Heroku to host the web app.

 # Live Site